Hawaii is the most fossil fuel dependent state in the nation.

 This can be explained in large part because of our dependence on tourism and the military – together, they make up roughly 50% of our total economy.
 That’s a dangerous scenario for the future because of the finite nature of fossil fuel and the fact that our state is more and more vulnerable to fluctuations in oil prices and availability.

-The Hawaii Clean Energy Initiative is leading the way in relieving our dependence on oil by setting goals and a roadmap to achieve 70% clean energy by 2030 with 30% from efficiency measures, and 40% coming from locally generated renewable sources.
+The Hawaii Clean Energy Initiative is leading the way in relieving our dependence on oil by setting goals to achieve 100% clean energy by 2045.

 Hawaii’s clean energy goals are the most aggressive in the nation – and if we succeed, we will become a world leader in clean energy.
 Along the way, we’ll begin to solve several core challenges: